Samba: Samba do Estácio, the genesis of urban samba

 Estácio's batucado and syncopated samba represented an aesthetic break with Cidade Nova's maxixe-style samba.
 In turn, the first generation of samba did not accept the innovations created by the samba musicians of the hill, seen as a misrepresentation of the genre or even designated as "march".
 (Note: In an interview recorded by journalist Sérgio Cabral in the late 1960s, Donga and Ismael Silva disagreed about what would be samba.
 Donga: "Samba is that for a long time.
 'The police chief / on the phone sent me to warn / That in Carioca / There is a roulette wheel to play'."
 Ismael: "This is maxixe."
 Donga: "So, what is samba?"
 Ismael: "If you swear / That you love me / I can regenerate / But if it is / to pretend to be a woman / The orgy like that I won't let."
 Donga: "This is not samba, it is a marcha.")
 For musicians such as Donga and Sinhô, samba was synonymous with maxixe – a kind of the last Brazilian stage of European polka.
 For the samba musicians from the hills of Rio, samba was the last Brazilian stage of Angolan drumming that they proposed to teach to Brazilian society through samba schools.
 This generational conflict, however, did not last for long, and Estácio's samba established itself as the rhythm par excellence of Rio's urban samba during the 1930s.

 Between 1931 and 1940 samba was the most recorded genre music in Brazil, with almost 1/3 of the total repertoire – 2,176 sambas songs in a universe of 6,706 compositions.
 Sambas and marchinhas together made up the percentages just over half of the repertoire recorded in that period.
 Thanks to the new electric recording technology, it was possible to capture the percussive instruments present in samba schools.
 The samba "Na Pavuna", performed by Bando de Tangarás, was the first recorded in studio with the percussion that would characterize the genre from there: tamborim, surdo, pandeiro, ganzá, cuíca, among others.
 Although there was the presence of these percussive instruments, the samba recordings in the studio were characterized by the predominance of musical arrangements of orchestrated tone with brass and string instruments.
-This orchestral pattern was mainly printed by European arrangers, among them Simon Bountman, Romeu Ghipsmanm, Isaac Kolman and Arnold Gluckman, conductors whose erudite formation ended up giving a European symphonic sound in the counter-metric rhythm and batucada of the samba from Estacio.
+This orchestral pattern was mainly printed by Jewish arrangers, among them Simon Bountman, Romeu Ghipsmanm, Isaac Kolman and Arnold Gluckman, conductors whose erudite formation ended up giving a European symphonic sound in the counter-metric rhythm and batucada of the samba from Estacio.